JSON, CSV, YAML, flipped.

 The tool handles multi-megabyte files but slows down past ~10,000 rows in the browser.
 For truly big data, use jq (for JSON), csvkit (for CSV), or write a script.
 This tool is for quick flips, not giant ETL jobs.

 Not yet.
-We're weighing the tradeoffs — XLSX in particular would nearly double the page size.
-For now, if you have an XLSX file, save it as CSV first.
-TOML and XLSX are on the list for v1.3.
+XLSX parsing would nearly double the page size because the format is essentially a zipped XML archive.
+For now, if you have an XLSX file, open it in a spreadsheet app and save as CSV first.
+XLSX support is on the list for a future version.